The Lake Marian Track in Fiordland, New Zealand deserves its own blog post.

 As for entertainment, there are plenty of books, puzzles and games in the lounge.
 The nearby bank outside the camp is worth checking out to see some glowworms for free too.

-Lake Marian is certainly stunning.
-But the hike and your schedule is something you should definitely consider before you go.
-If you do plan to go, make sure you are fully prepared (read this post again for good measure) and that you tell someone that you are going there.
+If you do plan to go, make sure you are fully prepared (read this post again for good measure) and that you tell someone that you are going there!
 Just in case.

 Is Lake Marian on your New Zealand bucket list?
 Leave a comment below.